Parents as Partners

 Parental Involvement

 Parental involvement in children's learning is a priority at St. Oswald's CE Primary School.
-We aim to foster home-school links and to give you opportunities and encouragement to become involved in your child's learning.
+We aim to foster home-school links and to give you opportunities and encouragement to become fully involved in your child's learning.

 Our Parental Support Adviser is Mrs McNally.
 Should you wish to contact her, she is always on hand to offer support and is based in the Pastoral Office, she can be contacted by dialling school and pressing 3.